port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

   ```
   </details>

-- Action backend:
-  This action uses the `WEBHOOK` backend type, which directly invokes the `pre_deployment_check` action to trigger the GitLab pipeline.

-#### Pre deployment checks

-This action is chained to the `deploy_service_to_cluster` action.
-It triggers the GitLab pipeline which contains the deployment logic and streams log back to the `deploy_service_to_cluster` action in Port.
+This action triggers the GitLab pipeline which contains the deployment logic and streams log back to the `deploy_service_to_cluster` action in Port.

-- Action definition:
+  <details>
+  <summary><b>Pre deployment checks (click to expand)</b></summary>

   Remember to replace the `GITLAB_PROJECT_ID` and `GITLAB_TRIGGER_TOKEN` placeholders with your values.
   To learn how to obtain these values, see the [GitLab backend documentation](/actions-and-automations/setup-backend/gitlab-pipeline/saas#create-the-webhook-url).
-  <details>
-  <summary><b>Pre deployment checks (click to expand)</b></summary>

   ```json showLineNumbers
     {